(rye ba vye' rin)

 What should I know about STORAGE and DISPOSAL of this medication?

 Keep this medication in the container it came in, tightly closed, and out of reach of children.
 Store ribavirin tablets and capsules at room temperature and away from excess heat and moisture (not in the bathroom).
 Store ribavirin oral solution in the refrigerator or at room temperature.
-Throw away any medication that is outdated or no longer needed.
-Talk to your pharmacist about the proper disposal of your medication.

 What should I do in case of OVERDOSE?